cs25-esc/amazonprime-movie-recommendation-engine/README.md

-# amazonprime-movie-recommendation-engine by content based filering.
+# amazonprime-movie-recommendation-engine by content based filering using streamlit application.

 first of all imported the dataset from the kaggle link - https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows